ablaran/Graphics4FZ/README.md

 ## Contact

-For suggestions, issues, or contributions use the Issues tab in this repository or send a message on telegram
+For suggestions, issues, or contributions use the Issues tab in this repository